kmwang123/cme211-notes/lecture-09/lecture-09.md

 ```

 Is this intuitive?
+No, you shouldn't overload this one- it doesn't make sense for the user to have a length.
+Operator should make sense
 ### Inheritance

 * Inheritance is a way for a class to inherit attributes from another class